rate-accuracy-mvcnn/main/README.md

 x_HMStats_Orig.dat | Summary of states for the original HM bitstream

 ## Training And Testing On H.264 And HEVC Approximated Optical Flow
-To train and test on the binary files produced using the tools described above please have a look at the publicly available previous work of our group: https://github.com/mvcnn/mvcnn
+To train and test on the binary files produced using the tools described above please have a look at our previous work here: https://github.com/mvcnn/mvcnn